andrewbarker96/last-minute-lineup/README.md

 ## Navigation

 The website features a sidebar navigation menu that allows users to easily navigate between different sections.
 Simply click on the menu icon to access the sidebar menu.

-## Feedback

-Your feedback is valuable!
-If you have any suggestions or encounter any issues while using the website, please feel free to reach out to [your contact information].

-Thank you for visiting!